actor & writer

 In February 2019 he celebrated its world premiere with "8 Days" at the Berlinale as part of the Berlinale Series.
 In the End Time Miniseries David Schütter took on one of the leading roles as the salvific Messiah.
 In the same year the two-part TV thriller "Walpurgis Night - The Girls and Death" followed as well as the feature film "Charlie's Angels" directed by Elizabeth Banks.

 In 2020, David Schütter took on one of the leading roles in the ARD multi-part series "Unsere wunderbaren Jahre" and filmed the mini-series "Westwall".

-As Folkwin Wolfspeer he took one of the main roles in the Netflix success "Barbarians".
+As Folkwin Wolfspeer, the actor took on one of the main roles in the Netflix success "Barbarians".
 The series premiered at the end of 2020.
 Within the first four weeks, over 37 million households worldwide watched the German series - according to Netflix, "a new record for a non-English Netflix series".

 In 2021, he will shoot the feature film "In a Land That No Longer Exists" and the second season of "Barbarians".
 At the end of the year he can be seen as radicalised right-winger Karl, in the six-part event miniseries "Westwall" on ZDF and ZDFneo.